 NJWMA movers must also be established and dependable because consumers expect and deserve good movers!

 There are many other benefits available for good movers and vendors, such as:

-- TRAINING SEMINARS: We offer hands on training for packing boxes, best practices and safety, as well as paperwork and regulation updates.
+- TRAINING SEMINARS: We offer hands-on training for packing boxes, best practices, safety, and paperwork and regulation updates.

-- GROUP HEALTH CARE PROGRAM: Members eligible for Blue Cross Blue Shield EPO & Omni plans offered through Association Master Trust.
-Click here for an instant quote.
+- GROUP HEALTH CARE PROGRAM: Members eligible for Blue Cross Blue Shield EPO & Omnia plans offered through Association Member Trust.

 - BOARD REPRESENTATION: All members have a voice at meetings chaired by an elected representative.

 - YEARLY AWARDS: Mover and Associate member of the year, College scholarship, Lifetime achievement award

 - CREDIT CARD PLAN: New equipment that saves you money, has low rates, and has no up-front cost.

 - MEETINGS, INFORMATIVE PUBLICATIONS & WEB SITE: Advertising on this website is restricted to members only